Kelibia: History

-At the Council of Carthage (411), which brought together Catholic and Donatist bishops, Clypia was represented by Bishop Leodicius and the Donatist Geminius.
+At the Council of Carthage (411), which brought together Catholic and Donatist bishops, Clypea was represented by Bishop Leodicius and the Donatist Geminius.
 Aurilius was one of the bishops whom the Arian Vandal king Huneric summoned to Carthage in 484 and then exiled.
 Two other bishops of Clypia took part in the Council of Carthage (525) (Bishop Crescentius) and Council of Carthage (645) (Bishop Stephanus).

-No longer a residential bishopric, Clypia is now listed by the Catholic Church as a titular see.
+No longer a residential bishopric, Clypea is now listed by the Catholic Church as a titular see.